thawkin3/blog/articles/117_how_i_migrated_our_codebase_from_flow_to_proptypes.md

-# How I Migrated Our Codebase from Flow to PropTypes
+# How I Migrated Our React Codebase from Flow to PropTypes

 Recently I migrated a substantial codebase from using Flow types to using PropTypes.
 I’ve chronicled the process here for anyone looking to do the same thing.